Tropicao/zigbridge/README.md

 * receive command through a Unix or TCP Socket (toggle lamp, open network, start touchlink...)
 * send status through a Unix or TCP Socket (temperature, new button state, etc)

-The target for v1.0.0 is to be able to integrate it in a domotic solution to drive Zigbee devices in a home/appartment, with the following features :
+The target features to be able to integrate it in a domotic solution to drive Zigbee devices in a home/appartment would be the following :
 * detection and notification of available devices
 * devices installation
 * report of installed devices